What to expect

 Step 3 – Some paperwork and technology

-After booking, you will receive an email with details of the session and video conferencing details.
-Also attached will be some intake forms for completion and return including:
+After booking a session, you will receive an email with details of the session and video conferencing details.

 - Confidential Client Information Form